alexanderlin96/Neurobatch/README.md

 ````
 the usage of the flags are explained in the [Example Usage](#example-usage) Section

 **IMPORTANT** This script doesn't check if the system has enough memory.
 Each Functional Connectivity file is 1.1 MB large.
-Before running the script, take into account how much memory is needed
+Before running the script, take into account how much memory is needed.

+After running the script, your input csv file will have Functional Connectivity download links in column 4 and Meta-analytic Coactivation download links in column 5.

 ##Expected Input:
 sample.csv